Deployment and Release

 • Support the latest REVM (Rust Ethereum Virtual Machine) changes, including hard-fork and network compatibility

-Updating these artifacts is encouraged or enforced through vlayer CLI commands (test, init, prove) and is executable via vlayer update.
+Updating these artifacts is encouraged and is executable via vlayer update.

 Blockchain Networks (Smart Contracts)